Mastering Menstrual Cramps: Stay Effortless, Focused, and In Control at Work

 The Silent Battle

 Unfortunately, a lot of women feel compelled to endure this suffering in silence because they frequently worry that discussing these matters would be interpreted as overly personal or unprofessional.
-Because menstruation is still stigmatised in many workplaces, many women suffer in silence and choose to use medication or sheer willpower to get through their discomfort.
+Because menstruation is still stigmatized in many workplaces, many women suffer in silence and choose to use medication or sheer willpower to get through their discomfort.

 What is the Price of Neglecting Menstrual Health?